-The school also has immigration advisors, our DSO is available to assist students seeking information pertaining to Student Visas on appointment basis.
+The school also has immigration advisors available to assist students seeking information pertaining to Student Visas.

 Prior to enrollment

 Immigration advisors are available to answer questions about the visa application process.
 Information that may be addressed includes program start dates, personal information and paperwork, processing times, costs, and procedures.